MatthewAlgo/SFMLWindowsAndButtons/README.md

 https://github.com/TheLartians/ModernCppStarter

-A C++ app featuring 4 windows running in sepparate threads, a starting point for a multi-threaded GUI app
+A C++ app featuring 4 windows running in sepparate threads, a starting point for a multi-threaded GUI app.